 You can press 1 key while you watch the top command statistics to show individual CPU statuses.

-Keep in mind that certain processes are spawned.
-Known as child-processes they will have a tendency to be displayed individually like httpd and PHP-fpm.
+Keep in mind that certain processes are spawned like the child processes, they will have a tendency to be displayed individually like httpd and PHP-fpm.

-The results provided by top should not be the only evidence you will want to review before making a final action.
+The results provided by the top command should not be the only evidence, you should review other resources before making a final action.

 Monitoring disk I/O with iotop

-The system can begin to slow down as a result of heavy disk I/O activities, so it is important to monitor disk I/O activities.
+The system starts to be slow as a result of heavy disk I/O activities, so it is important to monitor disk I/O activities.
 That means figuring out which processes or users cause this disk activity.

 $ yum install iotop